 These are just some ideas, and you’ll want to pick, choose, and tweak it for the child you know and love, but it’s a good place to get started!

-Get a fun tote bag or a box and select activities such as the ones following to fill it up!
+Get a fun tote bag or a box and select activities such as the ones below to fill it up!
+Here’s an example!

-Do you remember when the grandfather visits his sick grandson in The Princess Bride?
-What does he do?
-He sits down and proceeds to read an entire book to the sick kid.
 I remember how much I used to love being read to at school and at home.
 Turn off the TV and while you visit and read a chapter or two of a new book out loud to the sick child.
-Listening to someone read is incredibly relaxing and something you can do easily for the kid
+Listening to someone read is incredibly relaxing and something you can do easily for a child.

 Some sort of window art like this, or peel off clear decals that look like stained glass, is great fun!
 All you do is color or paint it and stick in a window to see how the light goes through it.